enel-gdh-educational/katacoda-scenarios/docker/part3/step1c.md

 configuration (see more details in https://docs.docker.com/registry/insecure)

-If you have **Docker Desktop** application o your Windows/Mac you can copy and paste this snippet in section 'Docker > Preferences > Docker Engine' After that apply and restart.
+If you have **Docker Desktop** application o your Windows/Mac you can copy and paste this snippet in section 'Docker > Preferences > Docker Engine'.
+After that apply and restart.

 ```
 {